 Kimiko Warner-Turner, Master Teaching Artist for Artist in Schools programs, brings over twenty years of experience in theatre education as a teaching artist and program designer.
 She currently works in secondary schools, colleges and community organizations using Liberation Arts and Aesthetics of the Oppressed techniques.
 She completed her M.A. at USC in Applied Theatre Arts.
 Kimiko trained with Aesthetics of the Oppressed founder, Augusto Boal, and also at CTO-Rio in Brazil, Sanjoy Ganguly in India, and Brent Blair, Ph.D. in Los Angeles.
 Kimiko is an actress in the TeAda Ensemble dealing with Social Justice Performance, programming for people of color.
 She was a ballroom dance Instructor and Liaison Mentor at Dancing Classrooms Los Angeles.
 She has also worked for ArtworxLA, arts instructor for UCPlay with United Cerebral Palsy, and the Community Arts Theatre Project (CAP) for Cal Arts Institute at Plaza de La Raza.
 She has served as a panelist for the National Endowment for the Arts. and as Associate Producer for Hungry Woman and Trio Los Machos written by Josephina López, at Casa 0101 Theatre.
 She was a teaching artist for Erin Kamler’s musical which was produced for the USC Annenberg School for Communication & Journalism, providing services as an arts educator as well as a participant in the research project, “Art, Social Justice and Women’s Empowerment: Dramatization and Research in the Trafficking of Persons ‘Space’ In Thailand.”
 She’s was a musical choreographer for the South Pasadena Education Foundation and SPUSD for Mulan, Alice in Wonderland, Charlie and the Chocolate Factory, Seussical, Jr., Into the Woods.

-James Macdonald, Collaborating Teaching Artist/Moving Forward at Dad’s Back Academy, is a writer/actor/director.
+James Macdonald, Collaborating Teaching Artist/Moving Forward at Dad’s Back!
+Academy and the LIFER project, is a writer/actor/director.
 His one-man show, Big Frame Shakin’, enjoyed a run off-Broadway before it was optioned by HBO.
 After appearing on and off Broadway, James relocated to Los Angeles, where his plays have been performed at ARCADE, E.S.T, IAMA and The Mark Taper Auditorium.
 Heavy Lifting, the film he wrote and directed, garnered multiple awards at film festivals across the country.
 James has also appeared in dozens of TV series, pilots and feature films, including Spike Lee’s Malcolm X, John Dahl’s Joy Ride, John Woo’s Broken Arrow, Clint Eastwood’s Space Cowboys, Joel Schumacher’s Tigerland & Phone Booth, Ron Shelton’s Hollywood Homicide, Texas Chainsaw Massacre-3D, and opposite Jessica Biel in Home of The Brave.
 James was a Big Brother for over a dozen years and has taught writing to beginners and professionals alike using the tools of meditation, visualization, role-playing and sensory exercises—techniques he employs in his own writing.
 James has a recurring role in the fall 2016 season of Sweet/Vicious.

 Marlene McCurtis, Collaborating Teaching Artist for Moving Forward at Dad's Back Academy & Theatre Intervention Projects has over 20 years filmmaking experience.
 She worked at Arnold Shapiro Productions for 10 years where she produced several documentaries including the award winning film “Hidden Victims: Children of Domestic Violence.”
 She was also a segment director for the KCET Peabody Award winning PBS series “A Place of Our Owen/Los Niños en Su Casa.”
 She is currently producing and directing her first independent documentary feature, entitled Wednesdays in Mississippi about the only national civil rights project organized by women, for women.
 The film-in-progress has screened at the Athena Film Festival, the Cucalorus Film Festival, the Museum of Tolerance, the Brooks Museum, and the Civil Rights Museum.
 Marlene is an Alum Fellow of Stanley Nelson Firelight Producers’ Lab.
 She is also the founder and director of Yoga@, a grassroots dedicated to providing free yoga and meditation to youth and adults in Los Angeles’ underserved communities.
 Yoga@ recently received a grant from the GRYD Foundation to teach yoga during the city-wide gang-prevention Summer Night Lights Program.
 Under McCurtis's leadership,Yoga@ partnered with TheatreWorkers Project to teach writing, yoga and meditation to women dealing with stress and depression at MetroHealth Center-Mount St. Mary’s University in Los Angeles.